surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Find

-To find the specific data of the field from retrieved list click on **Find** in the  field drop down and enter the specific field value you want to view.
+To find the specific data of the field from retrieved list, click on **Find** in the  field drop down and enter the specific field value you want to view.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/0c61b3a711f6de1821fa63350eaa8f2e11e84486/images/find.png)